Tom1234567890/ChartAPI/README.md

 Hopefully this is also a tool that will allow for users to challenge their assertions.
 By providing statistical analysis we can challenge illogical beliefs.

+###01-Sep-16

+Sleepless but awesome, the refactor is complete.

+We now use three 'teirs' of objects.

+- Base Tier
+- Parent Tier
+- Child Tier

+The Base tier is a one of a kind object that loads the data and settings, draws the chart header and contains all of the User Interface functions.
+This tier is also responsible for the lower level helper functions like "Line" and "Circle".

+The Parent tier is responsible for the layout, and some calculation to go with that.
+Each of these will be responsible for several charts.
+For instance the line chart and the bar chart will share many elements (Y axis, X Axis, Legend), so they will have the same parent.
+However the proportion charts will not contain these elements so they will use a different parent.

+The Child teir contains the instructions to render the chart specifically.
+For instance it will draw out lines for the line chart, or bars for the bar chart.

+This change let me review everything I've done so far, and you'll see some comments & redundant fields being stripped out.
+I also noticed that the error handling was incorrectly set up, so I've re-implemented that more successfully.

+The only thing left to do is to separate the files out.
+Going forwards the base tier is kept separate and the parents are kept in their own files with all their children <3 this reduces what needs to be loaded without getting as cumbersome as it could be.

+I'll leave that till tomorrow, right now I need some sleep.

+Goodnight,

 ###31-Aug-16
 Work has now finished on the line graph.